 Now streaming on CBC Gem.

 Dead Man's Switch: a crypto mystery unpacks the mysterious and improbable story of Canadian CEO Gerald Cotten and his failed cryptocurrency exchange, QuadrigaCX.
 It's part of Hot Docs on CBC, a multiplatform festival-at-home experience providing Canadians with front-row access to titles from the 2021 Hot Docs Festival.

-On November 30, 2018, 30-year-old Cotten traveled to India to open an orphanage and celebrate his honeymoon.
-Nine days later, he was allegedly dead due to Crohn’s disease, and $215 million in cash and cryptocurrency were suddenly missing.
+On November 30, 2018, 30-year-old Cotten travelled to India to open an orphanage and celebrate his honeymoon.
+Nine days later, he was allegedly dead due to Crohn's disease, and $215 million in cash and cryptocurrency were suddenly missing.

 A month later, when his widow, Jennifer Robertson, announced his death to the world with a post on the Quadriga exchange website, creditors, journalists, regulators and cryptocurrency enthusiasts all jumped on the story.
 They were determined to get to the bottom of what happened to Cotten and who held the keys to the fortunes of 115,000 creditors.

 Filmmaker Sheona McDonald fleshes out the story of Cotten's life, death and business dealings through interviews with skeptics like crypto-activist Mitch Airey and author David Gerard, independent journalists and financial analysts Amy Castor, Alexandra Posadzki and Taylor Monahan plus compliance regulators, friends and creditors suffering real and sometimes significant financial losses.

 Every player has a different perspective on what happened, what didn't happen or what needed to happen.
 But with over $200 million worth of Canadian fiat and cryptocurrency lost, there is one question they all ask: "Where's the money, Gerry?".